scottbedard/vue-forward/README.md

 There are a few things to note about these instances,

 - They're isolated from each other
-- They mimic [`createApp`](https://vuejs.org/api/application.html#createapp) as closely as possible
+- They mimic 3.x as closely as possible

-Here's an example of a component migration.
+Here's an example component migration,

 ```js
 // before